-The review team wasn’t quite sure whether to include these technical pants for hikers in a list of sweatpants, but the manufacturer considers them sweats as well so we figured we’d go along with them – particularly since this is an amazing pair of pants.
-It’s the most expensive, and eye-opening, entry in our rankings.
+The review team wasn’t quite sure whether to include these technical pants for hikers in a list of sweatpants.
+Still, the manufacturer considers them sweats as well, so we figured we’d go along with them – particularly since this is an amazing pair of pants.
+It’s the most expensive and eye-opening entry in our rankings.

 The Arc’teryx pants were designed for trekking and hiking in all weather conditions, made from light but durable TerraTex fabric (94% nylon, 6% elastane) that breathes exceptionally well and has plenty of give for challenging terrain.
 There’s also plenty of give in the most sensitive area, with a gusseted crotch that lets you climb and hike worry-free.

-A webbed belt is integrated into the Palisade pants and there’s a comfortable chamois lining around the waist, there’s a zippered front fly with a snap, and there are ample pockets for a long trek with two zippered front cargo pockets, a zippered rear pocket, and two zippered, mesh-lined hand pockets.
-The pants are quick-drying, they’re treated for SPF 50 protection in the sun, and they’re an absolute pleasure to wear.
+A webbed belt is integrated into the Palisade pants, and a comfortable chamois is lining around the waist; there’s a zippered front fly with a snap, and there are ample pockets for a long trek with two zippered front cargo pockets, a zippered rear pocket, and two zippered, mesh-lined hand pockets.
+The pants are quick-drying, they’ve treated for SPF 50 protection in the sun, and they’re an absolute pleasure to wear.